 5. Nonagricultural acreage and other undeveloped parcels.

 6. Improved commercial and industrial property, including apartments with more than nine units.

 7. Taxable institutional or governmental, utility, locally assessed railroad, oil, gas and mineral land, subsurface rights, and other real property.

 If one of the above classes constituted less than 5 percent of the total assessed value of all real property in a county on the previous assessment roll, the department may combine it with one or more other classes of real property for purposes of assessment ratio studies or use the weighted average of the other classes for purposes of calculating the level of assessment for all real property in a county.
-The department shall also publish such results for any subclassifications of the classes or assessment rolls it may have chosen to study.
+The department shall also publish such results for any subclassifications of the classes or assessment roll it may have chosen to study.

 (b) If necessary for compliance with s.
 1011.62, and for those counties not being studied in the current year, the department shall project value-weighted mean levels of assessment for each county.
 The department shall make its projection based upon the best information available, using professionally accepted methodology, and shall separately allocate changes in total assessed value to: